The Ultimate Guide to Visiting Arthur, ILBy Bailiegh Basham · April 20, 2021

 Places to Eat While in Arthur, IL

-Roselen’s Coffee & Delights, located on 1045 E. Columbia St., has a full breakfast and lunch menu.
+Roselen’s Coffee & Delights, located at 1045 E. Columbia St., has a full breakfast and lunch menu.
 Perhaps you’d like to start your day here or grab an afternoon snack.
 You’ll find coffee, lattes, teas, ice cream, and delicious homemade baked goods.

 Pauly’s BBQ features award-winning beef brisket, pulled pork, and more.
 Don’t forget to try their homemade smoked mac and cheese.
 You can find them at 310 E. Columbia St.